jcouv/jcouv.github.io/_posts/2020-01-13-analyzing-a-nullability-example.md

 title: Analyzing a nullability example
 ---

-Cezary Piatek posted a good [overview of the C# nullable reference types feature](https://cezarypiatek.github.io/post/non-nullable-references-in-dotnet-core/).
+Cezary Piątek posted a good [overview of the C# nullable reference types feature](https://cezarypiatek.github.io/post/non-nullable-references-in-dotnet-core/).
 It includes a [critique of a code snippet](https://cezarypiatek.github.io/post/non-nullable-references-in-dotnet-core/#there-is-still-room-for-improvement).
 Examining that snippet is a good way to understand some of the C# LDM's decisions.
 In the following, Cezary expects a warning on a seemingly unreachable branch and no warning on the dereference.